Scale-invariant magnetoresistance in a cuprate superconductor

-The absence of a resistive anomaly associated with the significant change in Fermi surface between underdoped and overdoped cuprates,\cite{Taillefer-QO,Vignolle-over-2008} as well as the smooth evolution of the temperature-slope $α(x)$ across critical doping\cite{Hussey2009}, is an indication of a lack of well-formed quasiparticles in the strange metal phase at high temperatures (the red region of Figure~3) \cite{res-anomaly}.
-The doping evolution of the high-field magnetoresistance provides further insight into the character of charge transport in the strange metal phase (the blue region of Figure~3).
-We measured ab-plane resistivity in magnetic fields up to $55$T in \LSCO over the range of dopings $x=0.161$ to $x=0.184$ (Figure~2).
-All samples in this doping range exhibit linear-in-temperature resistivity at high temperatures and a small extrapolated zero-temperature intercept (Figure~2b).
-The limiting low-temperature, high-field value of field-slope $β(x)$ is shown in Figure~2c along with the temperature-slope $α(x)$ (see SI for details).
-Both the temperature-slope $α(x)$, and field-slope $β(x)$, decrease monotonically with doping.
-Furthermore, when expressed in natural energy units, $β(x)/μ_B$ and $α(x)/k_B$ evolve at a similar rate in this doping range.
-This weak doping dependence of the slopes at high fields and temperatures is in apparent contrast with the step in Hall coefficient\cite{Taillefer-lsco-2016, Boebinger2009,Boebinger-BLSCO-nature-2003} and the divergence of the effective mass \cite{Ramshaw-comment} as the critical doping is traversed at low temperature and moderate magnetic fields (the white regions of Figure~3).\cite{away-comment} This indicates that, despite the observation of quantum oscillations at low temperatures (in \YBCO and \HgBCO), the dominant contribution to the high-field magnetoresistance does not originate from the motion of charge quasiparticles about the Fermi surface.
+The smooth evolution of the temperature-slope $α(p)$ across the critical doping \cite{Hussey2009,Ando2004} is another indication of a lack of well-defined quasi-particles in the strange metal phase at high temperatures in contrast to the divergence of quasi-particle effective mass approaching the critical doping at low temperatures \cite{Ramshaw-comment}.
+The doping evolution of the magnitude of $β(p)$ may provide further insight into the character of transport in the strange metal state.
+We measured the ab-plane resistivity in magnetic fields along the c-axis up to $55$ T in \LSCO over the range of dopings $p=0.161$ to $p=0.184$ (Figure 2).
+All samples in this doping range exhibit linear-in-temperature resistivity at high temperatures (Fig. 2B).
+The saturation value of $β(p)$ is shown in Fig. 2C along with $α(p)$ in natural energy units.
+Both $α(p)/k_B$ and $β(p)/μ_B$ decrease monotonically with doping in this doping range and evolve at a similar rate.
+The weak doping dependence of $β(p)$ and $α(p)$ approaching critical doping is in apparent contrast to the rapid increase in the Hall coefficient \cite{Taillefer-lsco-2016, Boebinger2009,Boebinger-BLSCO-nature-2003} and the divergence of the effective mass \cite{Ramshaw-mass-Science2015} as the critical doping is approached at low temperature and high magnetic fields.
+This again indicates that, despite the observation of quantum oscillations at low temperatures [in \YBCO \cite{Taillefer-QO,Ramshaw-mass-Science2015} and \TlBCO \cite{Vignolle-over-2008}], the high-field, high temperature magnetoresistance in cuprates has a non--quasi-particle origin.